 At its meeting of 19-23 October 2009, the UN Committee of Experts on International Cooperation in Tax Matters mandated its Subcommittee on Dispute Resolution "to consider ... [d]ifferent possible ways to improve the mutual agreement procedure (including advance pricing agreements, mediation, conciliation, recommended administrative regulations and prescribed obligations for the taxpayer applying for mutual agreement procedure)."
 The Subcommittee was also invited to "primarily focus on the specific needs and concerns of developing countries and countries in transition."

-A first draft of a Guide to the Mutual Agreement Procedure was prepared pursuant to that part of the mandate of the Subcommittee.
-It was tabled at the Committee's meeting of 18-22 October 2010 for the sole purpose of seeking written comments.
+The Guide to the Mutual Agreement Procedure was prepared pursuant to that part of the mandate of the Subcommittee.
+It was approved by the Committee at its meeting of 15-19 October 2012.